prideout/camera_demo/README.md

 # TODO

-- works well when zoomed in but not zoomed out...precision issues? maybe q/p blows up.

 - fallback to a working_plane when the raycast fails...this might make more sense than the aabb

 - perfect zoom